-1 PROGRAMMATIC AGREEMENT 2 AMONG THE PRESIDIO TRUST, NATIONAL PARK SERVICE, 3 THE ADVISORY COUNCIL ON HISTORIC PRESERVATION, 4 AND THE CALIFORNIA STATE HISTORIC PRESERVATION OFFICER 5 REGARDING THE PRESIDIO TRUST MANAGEMENT PLAN 6 AND 7 VARIOUS OPERATION AND MAINTENANCE ACTIVITIES 8 FOR AREA B OF 9 THE PRESIDIO OF SAN FRANCISCO NATIONAL HISTORIC LANDMARK DISTRICT, 10 GOLDEN GATE NATIONAL RECREATION AREA 11 SAN FRANCISCO, CALIFORNIA 12 WHEREAC A D 'I' TO (A TO ) A A A D 'I' TO (A A TEAL I CD II' I 104 13 WHEREAS, the Presidio Trust (the Trust), pursuant to the Presidio Trust Act, Title I of Public Law 104- 14 333, was established as a wholly owned government corporation to manage a portion of the Presidio of 15 16 San Francisco (Presidio); and 17 WHEREAS, pursuant to Public Law 104-333, administrative jurisdiction was transferred to the Trust on 18 July 1, 1998 for approximately 80% of the Presidio that was depicted as Area B on the map entitled 19 "Presidio Trust Number 1," dated December 7, 1995, (see Appendix C) which may be amended from 20 time to time, and which serves as the area of potential effect (APE) for this undertaking; and 21 time to time, and which serves as the area of potential effect (in 2) for this undertaking, and 22 WHEREAS, the entire Presidio is within the Golden Gate National Recreation Area (GGNRA) and is a 23 designated National Historic Landmark District (NHLD) representing 218 years of military history, is 24 listed on the National Register of Historic Places (NRHP), and contains individually eligible NRHP 25 historic properties that are both prehistoric and historic; and 26 27 WHEREAS, the Trust, in order to uphold its Congressionally mandated requirement of preserving Area 28 B of the Presidio as part of GGNRA and of financial self-sufficiency, carries out a variety of 29 undertakings subject to review under Section 106 of the National Historic Preservation Act (NHPA), 16 30 U.S.C. § 470f, and its implementing regulations, 36 C.F.R.
-Part 800, including but not limited to 31 maintenance, rehabilitation, repair, moving, interim and long-term leasing, construction and demolition of 32 buildings, structures, and roads, and work regarding grounds and associated landscaping as proposed 33 34 under the Presidio Trust Management Plan (PTMP, 2002 with updates), or proposed under the direct or 35 indirect jurisdiction of the Trust including undertakings proposed by the Trust's permittees, federal or 36 non-federal tenants, or other parties; and 37 WHEREAS, the Trust has determined that these undertakings may have an effect upon historic 38 properties listed in or eligible for listing in the NRHP, including properties that contribute to the NHLD, 39 and has consulted with the Advisory Council on Historic Preservation (ACHP) and California State 40 Historic Preservation Officer (SHPO) pursuant to 36 C.F.R.
-Part 800; and 41 42 WHEREAS, the Trust has notified the Secretary of the Interior (SOI) in accordance with 36 C.F.R. § 43 800.10(c), and the National Park Service's (NPS) Pacific West Regional Office and the GGNRA are 44 representing the SOI, and have been invited to sign this Programmatic Agreement (PA) as an invited 45 signatory, and that both the Pacific West Regional Office and GGNRA will receive information and 46 participate in consultations, and that the Pacific West Regional Office will be the signatory authority for 47 NPS; and 48 49 WHEREAS , the Trust has identified and notified parties as consulting parties (Appendix G); and
+1 PROGRAMMATIC AGREEMENT 2 AMONG THE PRESIDIO TRUST, NATIONAL PARK SERVICE, 3 THE ADVISORY COUNCIL ON HISTORIC PRESERVATION, 4 AND THE CALIFORNIA STATE HISTORIC PRESERVATION OFFICER 5 REGARDING THE PRESIDIO TRUST MANAGEMENT PLAN 6 AND 7 VARIOUS OPERATION AND MAINTENANCE ACTIVITIES 8 FOR AREA B OF 9 THE PRESIDIO OF SAN FRANCISCO NATIONAL HISTORIC LANDMARK DISTRICT, 10 GOLDEN GATE NATIONAL RECREATION AREA 11 SAN FRANCISCO, CALIFORNIA 12 13 WHEREAS, the Presidio Trust (the Trust), pursuant to the Presidio Trust Act, Title I of Public Law 104- 14 333, was established as a wholly owned government corporation to manage a portion of the Presidio of 15 San Francisco (Presidio); and 16 17 WHEREAS, pursuant to Public Law 104-333, administrative jurisdiction was transferred to the Trust on 18 July 1, 1998 for approximately 80% of the Presidio that was depicted as Area B on the map entitled 19 "Presidio Trust Number 1," dated December 7, 1995, (see Appendix C) which may be amended from 20 time to time, and which serves as the area of potential effect (APE) for this undertaking; and 21 22 WHEREAS, the entire Presidio is within the Golden Gate National Recreation Area (GGNRA) and is a 23 designated National Historic Landmark District (NHLD) representing 218 years of military history, is 24 listed on the National Register of Historic Places (NRHP), and contains individually eligible NRHP 25 historic properties that are both prehistoric and historic; and 26 27 WHEREAS, the Trust, in order to uphold its Congressionally mandated requirement of preserving Area 28 B of the Presidio as part of GGNRA and of financial self-sufficiency, carries out a variety of 29 20 undertakings subject to review under Section 106 of the National Historic Preservation Act (NHPA), 16 30 31 U.S.C. § 470f, and its implementing regulations, 36 C.F.R.
+Part 800, including but not limited to 31 32 maintenance, rehabilitation, repair, moving, interim and long-term leasing, construction and demolition of buildings, structures, and roads, and work regarding grounds and associated landscaping as proposed 32 33 under the Presidio Trust Management Plan (PTMP, 2002 with updates), or proposed under the direct or 33 34 indirect jurisdiction of the Trust including undertakings proposed by the Trust's permittees, federal or 35 non-federal tenants, or other parties; and 35 36 non-rederat tenants, of other parties, and 37 WHEREAS, the Trust has determined that these undertakings may have an effect upon historic 38 properties listed in or eligible for listing in the NRHP, including properties that contribute to the NHLD, 39 and has consulted with the Advisory Council on Historic Preservation (ACHP) and California State 40 Historic Preservation Officer (SHPO) pursuant to 36 C.F.R.
+Part 800; and 41 Instante Preservation officer (office) parsaant to 50 official and 500, and 42 WHEREAS, the Trust has notified the Secretary of the Interior (SOI) in accordance with 36 C.F.R. § 43 800.10(c), and the National Park Service's (NPS) Pacific West Regional Office and the GGNRA are 44 representing the SOI, and have been invited to sign this Programmatic Agreement (PA) as an invited 45 signatory, and that both the Pacific West Regional Office and GGNRA will receive information and 46 participate in consultations, and that the Pacific West Regional Office will be the signatory authority for 47 NPS; and 48 49 WHEREAS, the Trust has identified and notified parties as consulting parties (Appendix G); and 50